-The little fire ant is especially noted for its painful and long-lasting sting (Smith 1965).
-Spencer (1941) reported that little fire ant workers did not readily sting; however, they would sting when pressed by clothing or other objects.
-In infested citrus groves, the ants are predominant on the leaves, around fruit, and on the trunk, making contact between the ants and workers unavoidable.
+The little fire ant is known for its painful and long-lasting sting (Smith 1965).
+Spencer (1941) reported that little fire ant workers did not readily sting, but would sting when pressed by clothing or other objects.
+In infested citrus groves, the ants are prominent on the leaves, around fruit, and on the trunk, making contact between the ants and workers unavoidable.
 Spencer (1941) reported that premium wages had to be paid to harvest fruit in some groves.

-In houses, the little fire ant may infest items clothing, beds, furniture, or food (Smith 1965).
-Food in homes, such as fats, peanut butter, and other oily materials are preferred by the ant, while in nature the ants tend honeydew-secreting insects (Fernald 1947).
-The workers also feed on dead insects, other arthropods, small animals, and are probably predacious on many insects (Smith 1965).
-In Cameroon farmers encourage the spread of the ant by distributing artificial nests to limit cocoa pests (Bruneau de Mire 1969).
+In houses, the little fire ant may infest clothing, beds, furniture, or food (Smith 1965).
+In homes, the ants prefer foods such as peanut butter and other oily materials, while in nature the ants tend honeydew-secreting insects (Fernald 1947).
+The workers also feed on dead arthropods and small animals, and are probably predacious on many live insects (Smith 1965).
+In Cameroon, farmers encourage the spread of the ant by distributing artificial nests to limit cocoa pests (Bruneau de Mire 1969).

 Trails of little fire ant workers may be found along sidewalks and foundations and up the sides of buildings.
 Grass and mulch should be moved away from building foundations, driveways, and sidewalks to inspect for hidden foraging trails.
-Items in contact with the ground, such as debris, landscape lumber, stones, and firewood should be lifted to check for hidden colonies (Hedges 1998).
+Items in contact with the ground, such as landscape lumber, stones, and firewood should be lifted and checked for hidden colonies (Hedges 1998).